Duhra: Demography

-"As of the 2011 Indian census, the Duhra village had a total population of 1406 (703 males, 703 females) and 315 houses.
+As of the 2011 Indian census, Duhra village had a total population of 1406 (703 males, 703 females) and 315 houses.
 All the Jat Sikhs are descendants of Baba Duhaar.
 Different communities and technicians like: blacksmiths, carpenters, weavers, tailor-masters, ceramists, cobblers, music- bands, and goldsmiths lived in the village, so in this way, the village is considered self-sufficient and self-dependent.
 The major profession of the people is farming and other professions are related to it.
 Some Muslim families also live there, as they did not go to Pakistan in 1947 because they preferred to live in this village.
 With the passage of time, people have changed their professions as per their needs, and at present, there are no goldsmiths, cobblers and weavers.
 For their livelihood and a better life, people are migrating to cities and other countries.
-But even so, the village is doing well and has all the modern facilities like electricity, phone service, sewerage, television, bus service, and paved roads."
+But even so, the village is doing well and has all the modern facilities like electricity, phone service, sewerage, television, bus service, and paved roads.